intuit-archive/heirloom-cookbook/README.md

 # heirloom-cookbook cookbook

-Installs the heirloom pacakage manager RPM.
+Installs the heirloom pacakage manager RPM and provides an LWRP for downloading heirlooms.

 # Requirements